codeforamerica/lv-trucks-map/doc/api-documentation.md

 ``properties`` (required) This is a required member of a GeoJSON feature object.
 All other properties related to the location belongs here.
 The following are utilized by the Food Trucks Map:
 - ``name`` (required) The name of the location to be displayed.
 - ``address`` (required) The address of the location to be displayed.
-Although not required, this should be something that returns a result in Google Maps so people can obtain directions to it.
+Although not required, this should be something that has a valid search result in Google Maps so people can obtain directions to it from the front-end interface.
 - ``current_vendor_id`` (required) This is the ID of any vendors currently at the location, if any.
 It should correspond with the vendor ID returned by the Vendor API.
-The back-end server is responsible for checking with any real-time parking interface (in downtown Las Vegas, this is the Parkeon parking meter API) and reporting this information to the front end in this location.
-If there is no current vendor, the value returned is ``null``.
-If there is one vendor, only a single ID is necessary.
-If this is a location that allows multiple vendors, this can be returned as an array of IDs, eg. ``[3, 6, 9]``.
+The back-end server is responsible for checking with any real-time parking interface (in downtown Las Vegas, this is the Parkeon parking meter API) and reporting this via this property.
+If there is no current vendor, the value should be ``null``.
+If there is one vendor present, the value should be a number, e.g. ``2``.
+If this is a location that has multiple vendors present, this can be returned as an array of IDs, e.g. ``[3, 6, 9]``.
-- Additional properties that should be exposed publicly will go here in side the ``properties`` object.
+- Additional properties that should be exposed publicly will go here inside the ``properties`` object.

-To make sure a GeoJSON response is valid, here is a [GeoJSON linter](http://geojsonlint.com/).
+A [GeoJSON linter](http://geojsonlint.com/) should be used to ensure compatibility with the GeoJSON specification.

 ### Vendors API